rlespinasse/github-slug-action/docs/slug-variables.md

 Slug the variable **github.event.ref**

-The git reference resource associated to triggered webhook.
+The Git reference resource associated to triggered webhook.
 _Only set for [`create`, and `delete`][1] events._

 | GITHUB_REF | GITHUB_HEAD_REF_SLUG |